armin-reichert/pacman/README.md

 Sounds all well and nice, but how does that look in the real code?

-The **start screen** ([IntroView](PacManGame/src/main/java/de/amr/games/pacman/view/intro/IntroView.java)) shows different animations that have to be coordinated using timers and stop conditions.
+The **intro screen** ([IntroView](PacManGame/src/main/java/de/amr/games/pacman/view/intro/IntroView.java)) shows different animations that have to be coordinated using timers and stop conditions.
 This is an obvious candidate for using a state machine.
 The state machine only uses timers, so we can use *Void* as event type.
 The states are identified using an enumeration type.

 A more complex state machine is used for implementing the **global game control** ([PacManGameController](PacManGame/src/main/java/de/amr/games/pacman/controller/PacManGameController.java)).
 It processes game events which are created during the game play, for example when Pac-Man finds food or meets ghosts.
 Also the different